 Masters

-The Awards and Recognition Committee is grateful to Frank Price, Masters Committee who took on task of determining Masters Athletes of the Year.
-Below is the criteria used to determine the recipients for the 2017-2018 season expanding on what was created and implemented in 2015-2016.
+The Board of Directors is grateful to Frank Price, Masters Committee Chair who takes on task of determining Masters Athletes of the Year.
+Below is the criteria used to determine the recipients.
 This is a huge task and done over the course of a few days and up for discussion or review for the upcoming years.

 - Awards will be presented for both Male and Female Top Master Athlete of the Year in age categories (30-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74 and 75-79)